Skip to content

 • Workspaces — isolated numbered clones managed by SASE so agents can work in parallel without touching your primary checkout.

-• ChangeSpecs — durable PR-sized review records: status lifecycle, commits, hooks, comments, mentors.
+• Patches — durable PR-sized review records: status lifecycle, commits, hooks, comments, mentors.

-• Beads — dependency-aware, git-portable work units.
-Powers epic execution.
+• Beads — dependency-aware, git-portable plan, phase, and standalone task work units.

 • XPrompts — reusable prompt templates and YAML workflows with typed inputs and multi-agent fan-out.
 See also workflow specs.

 • SDD — Spec-Driven Development.
-Plans, epics, and legends as first-class artifacts on disk.
+Plans and epics as first-class artifacts on disk.